 At some point in the next few years, we are going to pass 100,000 licenses issued to Florida engineers.
 I imagine what it will be like 20 to 30 years from now, and if a young engineer will ever ask me, “What is the sixth digit in your license?”

 Scott Drury, PE, of Tallahassee, is a principal owner at H2Engineering, which he joined in 2007.
-In addition to being a licensed Professional Engineer in both mechanical and fire protection engineering, Mr. Drury is also a commissioning authority, certified firestop inspector, and LEED-accredited professional.
-He served as FBPE vice chair in 2021, as chair for both its mechanical rules and fire protection rules committees, and was on its Probable Cause Panel.
+He graduated with a Bachelor of Science degree in mechanical engineering from Auburn University in 2002.
+In addition to being a licensed Professional Engineer in both mechanical and fire protection engineering, Mr. Drury is also a commissioning authority, certified firestop inspector, and LEED accredited professional.
+He served on the Florida Board of Professional Engineers from 2018 through 2022, and served as its chair his final year.